 With its sixteen turquoise lakes, waterfalls, and a dazzling array of flora and fauna, Plitvice National Park is a 295-sq.-km forest reserve in central Croatia.
 In winter, the water freezes, offering stunning photographic opportunities to capture this sprawling waterscape frozen in time.

-Home to Rocky Mountain peaks, pristine glacial lakes, and a picture-perfect mountain village, there really is no place quite like Banff.
+Home to rocky mountains, pristine glacial lakes, and a picture-perfect mountain village, there really is no place quite like Banff.
 The Canadians love it so much, you’ll find it on their $20 banknote.
 Photographers are spoilt for choice here with so much mountain scenery, as well as an abundance of wildlife and adventure for skiers, hikers, and campers.

 A popular Italian destination for Instagrammers, Pragser Wildsee (or Lake Prags) is located in the Prags Valley near the northern Dolomites.
 This breathtaking lake's emerald blue waters turns into a stunning snow-covered wonderland in winter.

 Greenland is the biggest island in the world, nestled between the Arctic and Atlantic Oceans.
 With most of it covered by a permanent ice sheet, you get magnificent winter landscapes everywhere you look.
 It’s also very densely populated, which is great for surreal wide-angle and panoramic shots.

 A 19th Century Romanesque revival palace above the village of Hohenschwangau in Bavaria, Neuschwanstein Castle is straight out of a Disney film (quite literally, it was the inspiration for Sleeping Beauty’s castle at Disneyland).
 In winter, the spires of the castle are shrouded in mist and a dusting of snow, offering fairytale-esque vignettes for photographers.